doloopwhile/jq.py/README.md

 These will be installed by your system's package manager (apt, yum, or else).

-2. Checkout source code from github
+Checkout source code from github:

     git clone https://github.com/stedolan/jq
     cd jq